U.S. Employer's Guide to Hiring International Students

 • The company has enough resources and trained personnel available to appropriately train the student;

-• The student will not replace a full- or part-time, temporary or permanent U.S. worker; and
+• The student will not replace a full- or a part-time, temporary or permanent US worker;

 • Help the student attain his or her training objectives.